Becoming a Sonographer

 If you would like to gain the necessary education to become a sonographer, we highly recommend that you check out our free School Finder Tool located HERE.

-In 2010, the Bureau of Labor Statistics reported sonographers’ annual median wage as $64,380.
-Salaries ranged from about $44,900 to over $88,490.
-The highest mean salaries were reported for sonographers working in outpatient care centers and physicians’ offices.
+As of May 2013, the U.S. Bureau of Labor Statistics reports sonographers’ annual median wage as $66,410.
+Salaries range from about $45,840 to over $92,070.
+The highest mean salaries were reported for sonographers working in outpatient care centers and post-secondary educational institutions.

-In the next decade, sonography jobs should grow much faster than the average for all US occupations—a rate of 44 percent versus 14 percent.
-This substantial growth is due in part to the fact that ultrasound technology procedures are being ordered more frequently in the medical community because they are radiation free, less expensive, and less invasive than many other diagnostic tests.
+From 2012 to 2022, sonography jobs should grow much faster than the average for all U.S. occupations; the Bureau of Labor Statistics projects a growth rate of 46 percent.
+This substantial growth is due in part to the fact that ultrasound technology procedures are being ordered more frequently in the medical community because they are radiation-free, less expensive, and less invasive than many other diagnostic tests.
 More job growth is expected in physicians’ offices and outpatient diagnostic centers.
 Sonographers with multiple certifications will have even more job opportunities.